People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - ChatGPT may mention your brand.

-- ChatGPT may link to your article.
+- ChatGPT search may link to your article.

 - Perplexity may use your page as a source.